Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Background

 \subsection{Learning Strategy}

 In order to train Fourier Neural Operators, we need data: namely, pairs of functions of time.
 The data required for each learning paradigm is listed in Table~\ref{tab:summary}.
 In this section, we define what data is needed and briefly outline how it is obtained.
+For concreteness, we will be restricting to quantum systems with $L$ spin-halves (qubits).
+However, our approach can be naturally extended to systems with higher spins (qudits).

 For each time-periodic Hamiltonian $H(t)$, we compute two quantities: \textit{effective Floquet Hamiltonian} $H_F(t)$ and expectation values of local observables, which we denote as $\left< B_i(t) \right>$.
 The dataset in this work consists of tuples $(H(t), H_F(t), \left<B_i(t) \right>)$ for different $H(t)$.